twindebank/ShallowOceanExpedition/README.md

 ## ToDo
-1. More documentation/examples of custom strategies
+- More documentation/examples of custom strategies
-2. Package the module so it can be installed
+- Package the module so it can be installed
-3. Tests
+- Tests
-4. Docstrings
+- Docstrings
-5. Add more kinds of plots
+- Add more kinds of plots
+- account for cases where nobody wins